TowhidKashem/snapchat-clone/README.md

 <p>
   Please note
-  <strong><u>I will not be accepting PR's on this project</u></strong> since it is part
+  <strong><ins>I will not be accepting PR's on this project</ins></strong> since
-  of my personal portfolio.
+  it is part of my personal portfolio.
 You're more than welcome to fork and maintain your own version if you like!
 </p>

 <h2>⚖️ License</h2>